 Additionally, you can modify your table's pagination settings.
 This will determine how many items are listed before customers have to visit the next page to see more.
 If you have a large number of products, increasing the number of rows per page can help keep your customers from having to click through many pages while browsing.

-If you want, you could even turn your database into a convenient order form where customers can select product variations and add-ons right from your table.
-Combined with Add to Cart buttons and checkboxes, these features enable your users to customize and purchase their products without leaving your database page.
+If you want, you could even turn your database into a convenient order form where customers can select product variations and product add-ons right from your table.
+Combined with Add to Cart buttons and checkboxes, these features enable your users to customize their products and checkout without leaving your database page.

 WooCommerce Product Table's documentation includes a more complete guide to all of these settings and more.
 For now, we'll focus in on enabling the search, sort, and filter features.